Mehtrick/bjoern/README.md

 The generated classes are **simple** and are designed to be generated **each time**.
 You **should not** edit the generated files because they will be deleted on every run of the generator.

 The generated classes are plain Junit.
-You cann extend them to define your own runners wich makes it compatible with **spring** or **mockito**.
+You can extend them to define your own runners which makes it compatible with **spring** or **mockito**.

 ## How to use